rfmeng/rfmeng.github.io/markdown/CFA I - Ethical and Professional Standards.md

   * personal life allowed, except for affecting work
   * work time belongs to employer
   * competitive business not allowed (called independent practice)
-  * legal procedure allowed before employment terminated if it has not started yet
+  * legal procedure of own competitive business allowed before employment terminated if own buisness has not started yet
 * off service
   * customer list could not be taken away; only public information could be used
   * confidential information